 Independent Expenditure Disclosure Requirements

-While states cannot impose dollar limits on independent expenditures, courts have upheld laws requiring persons or groups to disclose independent expenditures on the basis that disclosure offers valuable electoral information to the public.
-47 states necessitate some degree of independent expenditure reporting, with Indiana, South Carolina, and New Mexico being the exceptions.
+While states cannot impose dollar limits on independent expenditures, courts have upheld laws requiring persons or groups to disclose independent expenditures on the basis that disclosure offers valuable information to the public for “traditional" 527 independent expenditure groups.
+49 states necessitate some degree of independent expenditure reporting, with Indiana being the exception.

 Among states that require independent expenditure reporting, there is considerable variation in reporting requirements.
 Some obligate groups making independent expenditures to file continuous reports in accordance with a pre-determined schedule.
 Other states require reporting based on when a person or group’s spending has exceeded a specific dollar amount.
 Most states use a combination of these two reporting methods, with the applicable requirements dependent on who is making the independent expenditure.

 NCSL has compiled a comprehensive outline of independent expenditure reporting for all 50 states.
 The 2018 chart is available here.

 NOTE: Please note the summaries should be used for general informational purposes and are never intended as a legal reference.
 NCSL is unable to aid, advise or answer questions regarding individual cases.
 Thank you.

 For more information, contact NCSL's elections team at email@example.com or 303-364-7700.